SDS logo

 • Muscle stiffness in the neck, shoulders, or upper back

 Because these symptoms can overlap with other conditions, patients often delay treatment.
 However, early diagnosis is key.
-Knowing how to treat TMJ pain effectively can help you reclaim normal function and enjoy life free from chronic discomfort.
+Knowing how to treat TMJ pain effectively can help you reclaim normal function and enjoy a life free from chronic discomfort.

 The Help You Need